dret/webconcepts/concepts/http-method/PRI.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-method/PRI"
 title:         "HTTP Request Method: PRI"
+concept-name:  HTTP Request Method
+concept-value: PRI
 description: "This method is never used by an actual client.
 This method will appear to be used when an HTTP/1.1 server or intermediary attempts to parse an HTTP/2 connection preface."
 ---